andygnewman/CV-Andy-Newman/README.md

 ### Project Management

-I have had acountability for management individual projects and portfolios in an eCommerce environment from a product owner perspective.
+I have had acountability for managing individual projects and portfolios in an eCommerce environment from the perspective of product owner.

 - directing the work of cross functional agile teams including developers, user experience and architects
+- developed customer focused requirements / user stories
 - structured, writen and gained agreement on business cases
 - managed stakeholders at all levels of the business, including CEO